 - offer an informal opinion on the disputed issues

-- work with the parties to resolve the issues
+- work with you and the insurance company to resolve the issues

-- approve any agreement reached by the parties
+- approve any agreement reached by you and the insurance company

 - indicate that more information is needed before the case can be set for trial

-To obtain to a hearing before a judge, the injured worker must first file a claim for workers’ compensation benefits.
+To obtain a hearing before a judge, you must first file a claim for workers’ compensation benefits.
 Once the claim has been filed, an Application for Adjudication of Claim must also be filed to obtain a case number.

 The application provides the judicial authority to review the case.

-With the case number, an injured worker or insurance company can request a hearing.
+With the case number, you or the insurance company can request a hearing.

-An injured worker or insurance company can only obtain a Mandatory Settlement Conference hearing date by filing a Declaration of Readiness to Proceed (DOR).1
+You or the insurance company can only obtain a Mandatory Settlement Conference hearing date by filing a Declaration of Readiness to Proceed (DOR).1

 The Department of Workers’ Compensation provides instructions for filling out the Declaration of Readiness form.

-In a DOR, the person filing the form chooses which hearing is applicable to his or her case:
+In a DOR, you choose which hearing is applicable to your case: